jrandj/aws-security-specialty/README.md

     * Note that if Account_Bob is part of an AWS Organizations, there might be a service control policy (SCP) restricting AssumeRole access with Account_Bob or Account_Alice.

-    * Note that if you're using role chaining (when you use a role to assume a second role), you might be using IAM credentials from a previous session.
+    * Note that if you are using role chaining (when you use a role to assume a second role), you might be using IAM credentials from a previous session.

 1. Investigate an Amazon EC2 instance’s inability to access a given AWS resource.